metruzanca/metruzanca/backspace.md

 ## Introduction:

+Backspace was building a product very similar to what

 <!-- Briefly introduce the project you worked on.
 Mention the client or company you collaborated with.
 Provide context for the project's objectives and goals. -->